UCSD-CSS-001/ucsd-css-001.github.io/_sources/course/syllabus.md

 You are evaluated based on:
 - 45% 4 bi-weekly problem sets
-- 40% 9 labs  (1 per week, starting Week 2)
+- 40% 9 labs  (1 per week, starting Week 1 - the Week 10 lab will not be graded to give you more time to work on the final problem set)
-- 15% final (due Friday March 11, 2022, end of week 10)
+- 15% final problem set (due Friday March 11, 2022, end of week 10)

 **Labs:** Labs are short exercises designed to be completed during the scheduled lab time, with interactive help from the TA and other students.
 Labs are completed by turning them in on datahub.
-Labs are due by the end of the day following lab (e.g., a Tuesday lab is due by end of day Wednesday).
-This window is wide so that people who cannot attend lab, or otherwise do not complete the work during lab, can submit on their own schedule.
-That said, *it is strongly advised that you attend lab to complete the activities and get interactive help!*
+Labs are due by the end of the day on the Monday following the lab (e.g., if you have the Monday lab from 10-12am, then the lab assigned on 01.03.2022 would be due at midnight on 01.10.2022.
+Similarly if you have the Friday lab from 9-11am on 01.07.2022, your lab would also be due on Monday 01.10.2022).
+This means that everyone will have at least 2-3 days to finish the lab if they do not finish it during the actual lab time (and we will design the labs so that most, if not all, of it can be completed in the 2 hour lab time).
+For people who cannot attend lab, or otherwise do not complete the work during lab, you are still responsible for turning the assignment in on time.
+Therefore, *it is strongly advised that you attend lab to complete the activities and get interactive help from the TAs in real time!*

 **Problem Sets:** Are longer, bi-weekly assignments.
 They are due by the end of the day (11:59PM) every other Monday (see above table for exact due dates).
 You are to complete each problem set **on your own** (i.e., these are not group projects, and you are not allowed to seek help from classmates or anyone else).
 You are advised to *start early* so that you can do the easier problems to get credit and so that you can identify and set aside extra time for the problems that are hardest for you.